 Technology has altered the employee experience in a major way.
 For most of us the days of legal pads and filing cabinets are long gone, replaced by software suites and apps we use every day.
 “Technology is 30% of the overall employee experience,” says Jacob Morgan, a futurist, speaker and author.
 “It is the central nervous system of the company.”

 But technology is doing more than just changing the workplace.
-It’s also creating opportunities for leaders to improve the employee experience.
+It’s also creating opportunities for leaders to improve employee experiences.
 And with the annual HR Technology Conference & Exposition around the corner, there’s no better time to figure out how you can make technology work for you.
-We spoke with several experts and practitioners about how HR tech is creating new avenues for leaders to improve the employee experience.
+We spoke with several experts and practitioners about how HR tech is creating new avenues for leaders to improve employee experiences.

 Make Work Easier — and More Profitable with a Better Employee Experience

 Advances in automation and other technologies make work easier by eliminating tedious tasks — not just in HR but across an organization.
 “What we see with AI and machine learning is if there’s a high-volume task going on, then we can get technology to do that,” says Alexander Noren, co-founder and engagement strategist at Forgeant.
 Automation lets employees focus on higher-level tasks that require creativity and innovation, allowing them to achieve more in the workplace.
 “Technology, when implemented properly, does nothing but allow employees to better achieve their potential at work,” he says.

 This translates into more engagement, and it can directly affect the organization’s balance sheet, says Kristen Ruttgaizer, director of human resources at Igloo Software.
 “A positive employee experience drives creativity, productivity and the bottom line,” she says.
 “By keeping employees well-informed and engaged, businesses will organically reap the benefits of an improved employee experience.”

 Create a Better Onboarding Process